-For very clever dogs, you might need to trick them by using devices like certain food bowls, gel pill capsules, or pill syringes to administer medicine.
+For very clever or stubborn dogs, you might need help from specialized food bowls, gel pill capsules, or pill syringes.

+- Slow-feed dog bowl.
 Slow-feed bowls are a fun puzzle for dogs.
-By putting the pill into the slow-feed bowl with kibble, your dog will likely not even notice as they work their way through the bowl.
-There are options for puppies, small dogs, and large dogs, so no matter what breed or age your dog is, they can get a little bit of a brain workout while they sneakily take their medicine at dinnertime.
-We love this option from Outward Hound because it’s dishwasher safe and has a non-slip base.
+By putting the pill into the slow-feed bowl along with their kibble, your dog will likely not even notice as they work their way through the bowl.
+There are options for puppies, small dogs, and large dogs, so no matter what breed or age your dog is, they can get a brain workout while they sneakily take their medicine at dinnertime.
+We love this option from Outward Hound because it’s dishwasher-safe and has a non-slip base.

-A gel capsule helps disguise the bitter taste on common dog medications.
-You simply place the pill within the larger gel capsule to make it taste better, or at least less distinguishable.
-The gelatin capsule will dissolve in about 5 minutes once the dog has swallowed the pill.
-Similarly, a brand called Greenies makes Pill Pockets, which are flavored treats with an opening in the center for hiding a pill.
+- Pill capsules.
+A gel capsule helps disguise the bitter taste of common dog medications.
+You simply place the pill within the larger gel capsule to make it taste better — or at least less distinguishable.
+Most gelatin capsules will dissolve in about 5 minutes once the dog has swallowed the pill.
+Greenies makes pill pockets, flavored treats with an opening in the center perfect for hiding a pill.

-Pill paste is a thick, flavored paste that can completely coat a pill, making it taste better and disguising any chalky or unpleasant textures.
-These products are specifically formulated for dogs, too, and some brands offer puppy formulas as well.
+- Pill paste.
+This thick, flavored paste completely coats a pill, making it taste better and disguising any chalky or unpleasant textures.
+These products are specifically formulated for dogs —some brands offer puppy formulas, too.